wbt-web-support/tbs/REVIEWS_SETUP.md

 ## Features

 - **Automatic Review Fetching**: Fetches Google reviews for your business
-- **AI-Powered Analysis**: Uses Gemini AI to analyze sentiment and extract insights
+- **AI-Powered Analysis**: Uses Gemini AI to Analyse sentiment and extract insights
 - **Smart Caching**: Reviews are cached for 24 hours to improve performance
 - **Beautiful UI**: Modern, responsive design that matches your dashboard
 - **Real-time Updates**: Refresh button to get the latest reviews